cjlaborde/phpbasics/README.md

 var_dump($users);

 ```
-34. Here we have an Array sincie another and inside another array.
+34. Here we have an Array since another and inside another array.
 ```js

 array (size=2)